 Learning and practicing basic blackjack strategy is essential in this game and it’s even advisable to memorize it.
 This minimizes loss rates and at least partially eliminates the advantage the house has over less skilled players.

 The basic strategy may vary, depending on the number of decks that are used in the game.
 It is calculated on the basis of the cards a player is dealt, as well as of the card the dealer is shown.
-The basic strategy is presented in the form of a chart which indicates when players should stand, hit, double or split a pair, depending on the hand of the dealer but memorising the scheme is a best idea to ensure smooth and fluid gameplay.
+The basic strategy is presented in the form of a chart that indicates when players should stand, hit, double or split a pair, depending on the hand of the dealer but memorizing the scheme is the best idea to ensure smooth and fluid gameplay.

 We are not saying that card counting online is futile.
 If anything, you should be counting each hand you are dealt when playing online.
-It can help sharpen your skills which can potentially lead to increased winnings at a Live Dealer Casino like those available at PornHub, Karamba, Go Wild, Betway, Jackpot City, William Hill, Spin Palace, Royal Vegas, Ruby Fortune, 888 Casino and All Slots Casino.
+It can help sharpen your skills which can potentially lead to increased winnings at a Live Dealer Casino like those available at, Karamba, Jackpot City, Royal Vegas, Ruby Fortune, 888 Casino, and All Slots Casino.

 Card Counting can also help promote more disciplined betting as you will begin with a fresh count on each new hand.
 Consequently, the chances of irrational betting decreases.
 If you focus on the count and a basic strategy, it will help keep you in check and on track to use your bankroll in the wisest way possible.